sle3man/sle3man.github.io/_posts/2019-06-29-MEGA-Breach.md

 So I can imagine that once the attacker was successful with the email and password pair, they uploaded a file in the hopes that the victim will open it up.

 The whole ordeal gave me a brief spook but there's nothing to worry about, to be honest.
 I don't think the files I had on there were accessed as it feels like the compromise was automated.

 Moral of the story?
 Use a password manager and multifactor authentication when possible!

 If you'd like some recommendations for password managers (I'd go with paid ones since free services might not actually be free, where *you* are the product) check out this [PCWorld link](https://www.pcmag.com/roundup/300318/the-best-password-managers)!
+Granted, password managers [have their own issues/vulnerabilities](https://devd.me/papers/pwdmgr-usenix14.pdf) (PDF) but the costs outweigh the benefits- using strong passwords is the first step towards better online security.